 My most common choice is a piece of toast with a smear of peanut butter or jam.
 This goes down quite easily for me and the bread fills me up.
 Bread is also a good source of energy and keeps me functioning so I can get on with my day.
-I do have to make sure the bread is low FODMAP though, otherwise it would aggravate my belly further.
+I do have to make sure the bread is low FODMAP though, otherwise, it would aggravate my belly further.

 Another common choice for me is a small bowl of cooked brown rice.
 I keep a stash in the freezer that I can microwave so it’s defrosted and warm in minutes.
-I normally add a dash of tamari or soy sauce to make it more interesting, but otherwise keep it plain.
+I normally add a dash of tamari or soy sauce to make it more interesting, but otherwise, keep it plain.

-What I do when I’m very hungry
+What I eat when I'm very hungry

 My most common choice for a filling meal that won’t upset my belly is eggs – scrambled, boiled or fried – served with toast.
 Sometimes I like to make eggs in bread, where I cut holes in the slices of bread and fry the eggs within it, or French toast (eggy bread).
 Occasionally I'll toss some veggies in, but not a priority.

-My other default choice when I need filling up is a bowl of porridge, made from rolled oats (oatmeal), almond milk and a little sugar, occasionally with a little dried fruit.
+My other default choice when I need filling up is a bowl of porridge made from rolled oats (oatmeal), almond milk and a little sugar, occasionally with a little dried fruit.
 This sits very well in my belly and fills it right up.
-While porridge is a breakfast food, I’ll eat it at any meal of the day if it’s what I think will work best.
+While the porridge is a breakfast food, I’ll eat it at any meal of the day if it’s what I think will work best.
 So yes, even for dinner!

-But how do I make sure I’m getting enough nutrients?
+How do I make sure I'm getting enough nutrients?

 I know that my food choices when I’m not feeling great aren’t nutritionally balanced – they’re mostly carbohydrates or eggs – but that doesn’t bother me.